Milton Summerfelt: West Point

 While at the Academy, he played at the guard position for the Army Black Knights football team and was a consensus selection for the 1932 College Football All-America Team.
-He graduated from the Academy in 1933.
+He graduated from USMA class of 1933.He was the Cadet Captain for "M" Company.

 Military career

 After graduating from West Point, Summerfelt undertook flight training and served at Luke Field in Hawaii, Mitchel Field on Long Island, and the Aberdeen Proving Ground in Maryland.
 With the United States entry into World War II, he was assigned to Army Air Force headquarters in Washington, D.C., where he was assigned to bombardment operations.
 In 1944, he was assigned to temporary duty in the China Burma India Theater.
-He assumed command of a B-29 Superfortress bomber group stationed on Okinawa in 1945.
+He assumed command of the 333d Bomb Group, a B-29 Superfortress bomber group stationed on Okinawa, in 1945.

 After the war, he participated in senior officer training at Fort Leavenworth in Kansas and then returned to Okinawa as the operations officer of the 316th Bomb Wing.
 He was promoted to the rank of general and, in October 1946, he was assigned to the Operations Division, War Department General Staff Policy Branch, in Washington.
 From September 1947 to August 1949, he served as deputy chief of staff for operations for the Atomic Energy Office.
 After further training at the National War College, he was assigned to the Office of the Joint Chiefs of Staff, Joint Strategic Plans Group.

 In June 1952, he became the commanding officer at the Rome Air Force Depot in Utica, New York.
 In January 1955, he became deputy chief of the Advance Planning Group, U.S. European Command, in Bonn, Germany.
 He became the deputy chief of the Military Assistance Advisory Group in Germany in 1956.
 In 1958, he returned to the United States as deputy commander of the Sacramento Air Materiel Area.